2cld/wip/PROCESS.md

     *   `@project:[name]` - Associates the item with a project (e.g., `@project:hwpc`).
     *   `@priority:[level]` - Sets the urgency (e.g., `@priority:high`).

-**3. Route:**
+**3. Route and Link:**
 Once an item is tagged, it is moved from `README.md` to its correct destination.
+After moving, the original item in `README.md` is updated with a link to its new location, creating a reference.

 *   `@type:task` items are moved to the `To Do` section of `tasks.md`.
 *   `@type:note` items are moved to a relevant document in `docs/` or a new file in `logs/`.
 *   `@type:link` items can be archived in a relevant document.

-The final state of a processed `README.md` should be that it is empty, with all items having been routed to their proper locations.
+This turns `README.md` into a persistent log of all captured items and where they were routed, rather than an inbox that gets emptied.

 The `tasks.md` file then follows a simple `To Do` -> `In Progress` -> `Done` lifecycle for all committed tasks.